Is Your Nonprofit Ready for Controllership Services?

 • You are not meeting your obligations with the CRA

-• You need longer term planning for the organization
+• You need longer-term planning for the organization

 • You’re struggling to stay on top of compliance and regulatory requirements with existing resources/processes

-Effective controllership ensures financial integrity, regulatory compliance, and informed decision-making that lead to credibility, sustainability, and the ability to fulfill your mission.
+Effective controllership ensures financial integrity, regulatory compliance, and informed decision-making that leads to credibility, sustainability, and the ability to fulfill your mission.
 Consulting with financial professionals or seeking guidance from nonprofit management organizations can provide valuable insights and support in implementing controllership services effectively.

-At Enkel, we specialize in all things “back office” including Controllership as a service.
+At Enkel, we specialize in all things “back office,” including Controllership as a service.
 With over 100 nonprofit clients, we’ve developed a deep understanding of the challenges and opportunities facing Canadian NPOs and have built a proven methodology for managing their financial and accounting operations.

 Looking for controllership support?